CBD 101: What Older Adults Should Know About CBD, CBG, & CBN

 One of the safest and most popular choices for older adults is broad-spectrum CBD.
 Because broad-spectrum products have all THC removed, they eliminate the risk of experiencing any psychoactive effects.
 This makes them especially appealing to those who want the wellness benefits of cannabinoids without worrying about feeling "high" or impaired — even slightly.

 On the other hand, full-spectrum products do include trace amounts of THC (under 0.3%), which are generally not enough to cause intoxication but may still cause sensitivity in some individuals.
-If you're new to cannabinoid therapy or have concerns about THC, broad-spectrum products offer a gentler entry point with a strong safety profile.
+Harvard Health also notes that while CBD is well-tolerated, older adults should be especially mindful of possible interactions with medications.5 If you're new to cannabinoid therapy or have concerns about THC, broad-spectrum products offer a gentler entry point with a strong safety profile.

 CBD, CBG, and CBN are part of a growing wellness toolkit for older adults seeking more natural options for maintaining their quality of life.
 As you've seen throughout this guide, cannabinoid therapy is more than a trend — it's a science-backed approach that works with your body's own systems to support balance and well-being.